Why your shaving cream is watery and what to do about it?

 • Made in USA: Barbasol Shaving Cream

 One of the notable characteristics of Barbasol Shaving Cream is that it’s proudly made in the USA.
-The cream is readily available in an array of sizes, including 5 OZ, 7 OZ, 10 OZ, and 10.5 OZ, accommodating to users with varied needs.
+The cream is readily available in various sizes, including 5 OZ, 7 OZ, 10 OZ, and 10.5 OZ, accommodating users with varied needs.

 • Directions for Optimum Use

-For the best results, it’s vital to follow proper shaving steps using Barbasol.
+For the best results, following proper shaving steps using Barbasol is vital.
 Begin by washing your face with warm water to prepare your skin.
 Shake the can thoroughly, hold it upright, and press the top to release the lather.

 • Suggested Razor Usage